 How to Set Sales Enablement Roles and Responsibilities

-Setting up roles and responsibilities in sales enablement is akin to assembling a well-oiled machine, where every part plays a crucial role.
-The process starts with a clear understanding of your organization's sales objectives and the specific needs of your sales team.
+The process of setting up roles and responsibilities starts with a clear understanding of your organization's sales objectives and the specific needs of your sales team.

 Consider the size of your team, the complexity of your products or services, and your sales cycle.
 Based on these factors, determine the key roles needed to support your sales process effectively.